kolyasav00/PetProject/README.md

 It's web application for managing the tasks the team is working on and what projects they are working on.
 ____
 ## What application does.
-1. Application have forms personal account settings if you registe, registration and loging.
+1. Application have forms personal account settings if you register, registration and lodging.
-2. Application have database with 3 lists and 3 pages: Emplayees, Tasks, Projects.
+2. Application have database with 3 lists and 3 pages: Employees, Tasks, Projects.
    + 2.1 On the page "Projects" forms: "Add new project", "Edit project", "Delete project" and list "Projects".
 List have table with fields: name, description.
-All filds have type string.
+All fields have type string.
    + 2.2 On the page "Tasks" forms: "Add new task", "Edit task", "Delete task" and list "Tasks".
 List have table with fields: Status, Name, Project name, Work, DateStart, DateEnd, Performer.
-Filds: Status,Name, Project Name, Work, Performer have type string, DateStart, DateEnd have type Date.
+Fields: Status,Name, Project Name, Work, Performer have type string, DateStart, DateEnd have type Date.
    + 2.3 On the page "Employees" forms: "Add new employee", "Edit employee", "Delete employee" and list "Employees".
 List have table with fields: Last Name, First name, Surname, Job Titel.
-Filds: Last Name, First name, Sure name, Job Titel have type string.
+Fields: Last Name, First name, Sure name, Job Titel have type string.
 ____
 ## Database description
-### Tabel "Projects"(example).
+### Table "Projects"(example).
 | Name | Description |
 |----------------|:---------:|
 | Task management | It's web application for managing the tasks the team is working on and what projects they are working on.|